senzing-garage/knowledge-base/HOWTO/install-docker-registry-server.md

-# Install docker registry server
+# How to install docker registry server

 ## Overview